Docs

 Custom function overrides only the function name.
 Custom path overrides only the output file location.

-Dependency Kinds
+Dependency kinds

 embed_code (default)